Learn how to be a better Good Samaritan for pets at the Sunbear Squad web site.

 5. Be cruelty-free by purchasing products that are not made by torturing animals.

 Avoid all fur-trimmed products no matter how small.
 Fur farmers in some parts of the world skin animals alive to maintain fur quality, and many of these pathetic animals are actually dogs and cats; their fur is later intentionally mislabeled as other fur to bypass American fur import restrictions.
+HOW TO IDENTIFY real fur: separate the hairs to look closely at the base.
+It should look like fabric.
+Also, the hairs will have blunt tips, not tapered.

 Read our Bill of Rights for Pets...